whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-03-Sprezza-Box-Subscription-September-2015-Review-Coupon.md

 <DD>Value $16</DD>
 </DL>

 <p>These pocket squares are kinda fun.
-It might be a bit to funky for my husband though, but we shall see.</p>
+It might be a bit too funky for my husband though, but we shall see.</p>
 <br>

 <center><a href="http://www.sprezzabox.com?rfsn=103516.e98b8" target="_blank">